bk-00/Calculator/README.md

 # Calculator
-A Calculator to calculate mathematical expression
+A calculator to calculate mathematical expression

 It is a console-based program running on .Net Framework 4.7.2